tgxn/media-organize/README.md

 ✅ Unlinks ❌ deleted files
 ✅ Customizable Naming Format
 ✅ Multiple Directory Support
-✅ Logging with rotation
+✅ Logging & File Rotation

-This plugin will never move your media files, because that's your _(or your torrent client's)_ job!
+This plugin will **never** move or delete your media files, because that's your _(or your torrent client's)_ job!

 ## Installation